Located on George Street, the store is Apple’s 215th and is rivalled for size only by Apple's Regent Street store in London.

 Johnson also said over 125 local staff have undergone intensive training in the ways of Apple in order to provide personalised instruction and advice for Apple neophytes.

 However, just how intensive this training is remains to be seen.
-When questioned on the store’s opening hours several Apple store staffers were unaware and simply directed media attendees to the
+When questioned on the store’s opening hours several Apple store staffers were unaware and simply directed media attendees to the store's website for details.

 For your information, Apple's Sydney store will be open from; Monday to Wednesday, Friday and Saturday from 8am to 8pm; Thursday from 8am to 9pm; and Sunday from 10am to 6pm.